 When giving the background for one of the poems, A Bag of Oranges, the author tells how Hughes helped others who longed for their voices to be heard.
 When Hughes published anthologies, he included the works of new writers and poets.
 One of the unknowns that he helped was Pulitzer Prize winner, Alice Walker.
 When he was ill and near the end of his life, Langston Hughes was touched by a simple gift of fruit he received from Alice Walker. [picture book biography, ages 8 and up]

-Paul Robeson by Eloise Greenfield
+Paul Robeson by Eloise Greenfield, illustrated by George Floyd

 Paul Robeson excelled in many endeavors.
-Greenfield interweaves Robeson’s activism, career and personal life into a moving and eloquent story of a truly Renaissance Man.
+Greenfield interweaves Robeson’s activism, career, and personal life into a moving and eloquent story of a truly Renaissance Man.
 The only African American in his college class, he became the valedictorian.
 The first black on the football team, he was named All-American End.
 The list goes on.
 His greatest gift, though, was his deep, resonating voice.

 While he used that voice to become a great actor and singer, he also raised it to speak out against racial injustice.
 Decades earlier, Ira Aldridge had spoken to his audiences about the evils of slavery.
 Now, in post-Reconstruction America, Robeson enlightened concert and theatergoers about the hardships his people still faced.
 And the connection between Robeson and fellow Shakespearean actor, Ira Aldridge, doesn’t end there.
 Robeson was the first black actor to play the lead in Othello in London since Aldridge had played the role over half a century earlier. [picture book biography, ages 6 and up]

 The only one of the five featured artists who is known for playing a musical instrument, Melba Liston truly deserved the spotlight.
 Born in Kansas City during the heyday of the Harlem Renaissance, she began playing the trombone when she was only seven.
 She was quickly recognized as a prodigy.
 But as a woman in a “man’s field” and an African American in pre-Civil Rights era America, she encountered a double dose of prejudice.
-In spite of that, Melba took her place among the greatest musicians of her time.
+Despite that, Melba took her place among the greatest musicians of her time.
 She excelled as a trombonist, arranger, and bandleader.
 The author includes an extensive discography of Melba’s work.
 So we who never heard her music live can still appreciate and be inspired by Melba’s influence, talent, and determination.
 Her music still plays.
 Her light will always shine. [picture book biography, ages 6 and up]

 Patricia’s Vision: The Doctor Who Saved Sight by Michelle Lord, illustrated by Alleanna Harris